PRIVACY STATEMENT FOR PROSPECTIVE STUDENTS

 1.1.
 AP as controller

-With this statement (hereinafter the "Statement") we wish to inform you about the reason and the manner your personal data are collected and processed by Artesis Plantijn Hogeschool Antwerpen, a legal entity under Belgian law with registered office in Lange Nieuwstraat 101, 2000 Antwerp, and with enterprise number 535 880 359 (hereinafter named "We" or "AP").
+With this statement (hereinafter the "Statement") we wish to inform you about the reason and the manner your personal data are collected and processed by Artesis Plantijn Hogeschool University College Antwerp, a legal entity under Belgian law with registered office in Lange Nieuwstraat 101, 2000 Antwerp, and with CBE number 535 880 359 (hereinafter named "We" or "AP").

 Please find our contact data under point no. 10 of this Statement.